sord0250/Python-Automation/README.md

 First we need to import the libraries and functions that we will be using.
 Python has tons of prebuilt libraries to use, but we have to install them first.

-Let's download the libaries.
+Let's download the libraries.
 In the top menu bar, there is a terminal button.
 Click on it and select new terminal, and then run the following command:

 ```
 python3 -m pip install pandas python-dotenv